Praxis (band)

-Praxis is an experimental rock project, led by producer/bassist Bill Laswell and featuring guitarist Buckethead and drummer Brain in nearly every incarnation of the band.
+Praxis is an experimental rock project, led by producer/bassist Bill Laswell.
+The band's lineup frequently changed, but guitarist Buckethead and drummer Brain remained stalwarts.

-The group worked with many other artists such as Serj Tankian from System of a Down, Iggy Pop, DXT and DJ Disk.
+The group collaborated with many other artists such as Serj Tankian from System of a Down, Iggy Pop, DXT and DJ Disk.

 Biography

 Early days

-Bill Laswell initially used the name Praxis for an experimental solo EP recorded for Celluloid Records in 1984, simply named "1984".
+Bill Laswell initially used the name Praxis for an experimental solo EP recorded for Celluloid Records in 1984, simply named 1984.

 1992–1996

 The band's debut album, Transmutation (Mutatis Mutandis), released in 1992, was well received by critics.
 Praxis was composed of guitarist Buckethead, keyboardist Bernie Worrell, drummer Brain, bassist Bootsy Collins and Afrika Baby Bam as "AF Next Man Flip" on turntables.
 Bill Laswell masterminded the project and served as producer and co-writer of much of the album's material.
 Praxis combined elements of different musical genres such as funk, jazz, hip-hop and heavy metal into highly improvised music.
 The P-Funk-inspired track "Animal Behavior," with a lead vocal from Collins, was released as a single.
 A video was also shot for the track.

-Their next studio album, Sacrifist, was released two years later on the new Laswell-led label Subharmonic and featured a rotating roster of guests including sax player John Zorn, drummer Mick Harris from Painkiller, and members of the band Blind Idiot God.
+Their next studio album, Sacrifist, was released two years later on the new Laswell-led label Subharmonic and featured a rotating roster of guests including sax player John Zorn and drummer Mick Harris from Painkiller, and members of the band Blind Idiot God.
 The death metal-influenced album was not as acclaimed as their debut.

 The same year saw the album Metatron, with a trio of Buckethead, Laswell and Brain, which included the song "Wake the Dead."

 In 1996 the band toured Europe and recorded two live albums called Live in Poland and Transmutation Live containing material from shows in Zürich and Warsaw.
 Both albums featured members of the Invisibl Skratch Piklz.
 After the shows, the project broke up.